Tricks for Filing Chapter 7 in Georgia: What to Know

 • Chapter 7 provides relief to debtors no matter how much debt they owe or whether a debtor is solvent or insolvent.

-Federal Tax Refunds During Bankruptcy
+Federal Tax Refunds in Bankruptcy

 Discharge

-A discharge releases you (the debtor) from personal liability for certain dischargeable debts.
+After your Chapter 7 bankruptcy filing, you will receive a debt discharge that releases you from personal liability (only for certain dischargeable debts).
 Some taxes may be dischargeable.
-Federal tax debt being discharged depends on the unique facts and circumstances of each bankruptcy case.
-Remember, the best way to successfully file bankruptcy with the highest chance of debt discharge is to hire legal counsel.
-Consult your bankruptcy attorney to determine which tax debts may be discharged.
+The discharge of federal tax debt depends on each bankruptcy case’s unique facts and circumstances.
+Hiring legal counsel is the best way to file bankruptcy, with the highest chance of successfully discharging debt.
+Work with a bankruptcy lawyer to determine which tax debts may be discharged.

 Tricks for Filing Chapter 7 in Georgia